 If you are reading this page, you may be wondering why or when you should hire a NC Personal Injury Lawyer.
 Everyone does not need to hire a personal injury attorney to settle their case.
 The circumstances of your accident, the type and severity of injuries, and the compensation sought are factors to think about when deciding whether you should hire a Injury Attorney.

-Why should I hire a NC Personal Injury Lawyer?
+Why should I hire a Raleigh Personal Injury Lawyer?

 A NC personal injury attorney can set the tone for how the insurance company handles your claim.
 An attorney can help prevent your case from gathering dust on an insurance adjuster’s desk.
 Unfortunately, some insurance adjusters will try to hold cases until the statute of limitations run out.